 - Watch a lot of events and have a personal feel for the outcome.

 - Understand that betting is a marathon.

-You will not win every time, neither that should be the target, but with the value found, the winners will make sure to bring you more joy in the long run!
+You will not win every time, that's not your goal.
+But with the value found, the winning bets will make sure to bring you more joy in the long run!